tdv/go-pool/README.md

 # go-pool
-go-pool - is a library goroutine pools conceptually close to the thread pool in other languages.
+go-pool - is a little library goroutine pools conceptually close to the thread pool in other languages.

-The common gist is to limit concurrency and execute only limited number tasks at the time.
+The common gist is to limit concurrency and execute only a limited number of the tasks at the time.

-Goroutines are well done and appropriate for many tasks but sometime it is an issue.
-The run immediately after calling 'Go'  might reduce available of the other resources like DB for instance.
+Goroutines are well done and appropriate for many tasks but sometimes it is an issue.
+The run immediately after calling 'ao'  might reduce the availability of the other resources like DB for instance.

 There is an issue
 ```go